 2 Thessalonians 1 Inductive Bible Study

-Why does Paul so often give greetings like the one in verse 2?
+- Why does Paul so often give greetings like the one in verse 2?
 Is there anything you can learn from Paul about how to greet others?
-Or about what our conversations should be like?

 1. 2 Thessalonians appears to have been written shortly after 1 Thessalonians.
 Many scholars estimate that the time gap between the epistles is only a few short weeks or months.
 Both of them were likely written sometime around 51-52 B.C., and as such are probably the two earliest epistles in the New Testament.

 The fact that Paul writes to the Thessalonians twice in such close proximity shows us that he had a great love for them.
 He was not writing out of obligation.
 If he was, one letter was certainly enough to fulfill it.
 It is almost as if he feels a compulsion to communicate with and encourage them.
 He and his companions were forced to leave before he was ready and he was truly concerned with the Thessalonians continued growth.
 They were doing well, but they were still young in the faith.

 He wanted to make sure they were not like the plant which grows up from the seed on the rocky soil, which would wither and fade away after facing persecution.
 In addition to focused prayer for them, he felt the need to write them multiple times (and later send Timothy back) to encourage them.
 Since they were young in the faith he treated them with great compassion, nurturing their relationship to the Lord through encouragement rather than a heavy handed approach which could have proved disheartening.

 Application: Do you show this type of love and compassion for your disciples?
 Do you only fulfill your duty/obligation or do you go above and beyond what is expected of you to help others?
 How can you practice this type of love and care for others in your own life?